The 48Hours Team

 Ruth Korver - 48Hours National Manager

-I first entered 48Hours in 2004 and have competed a total of 9 times.
-In 2013 I produced the Grand Final Winner with Traces of Nut and decided it was time to retire from competition.
+I first entered 48Hours back in 2004 and ended up competing nine times.
+In 2013, I produced the Grand National Champion with Traces of Nut, and figured that was a good note to retire on.

-Lucky I love 48Hours and wouldn't have it any other way.
+Luckily, I absolutely love this wild, brilliant competition and wouldn’t have it any other way.

 Ant Timpson - 48Hours Founder

-The 48HOURS started as part of the Incredibly Strange Film Festival way back in 2003.
-It was a throwback to the weekend filmmaking that I did with friends when I was a teenager.
+48Hours began in 2003 as part of the Incredibly Strange Film Festival, a nod to the chaotic weekend shoots I used to do with friends as a teenager.